— A discovered note —

 Tiffany motioned with her hand.
 “Go, dammit!”

-With a deep breath, I crawled through the window, but I misplaced my foot, slipped, and landed on my tailbone.
-A sharp pain shot up my spine, and I almost screamed, but the sticky substance my hand landed in, turned my stomach.
+A deep breath later, I slid through the basement window.
+I tried to step onto a bucket, but my foot, slipped, and I landed on my tailbone.
+A sharp pain shot up my spine, and I almost screamed, but the sticky substance my hand landed in turned my stomach.
 I found my feet and wiped my palm on a nearby tarp.

-The dark basement stank of mildew or something fouler.
-Strewn around were ancient desks, along with old white boards and flat sports balls.
+The dark basement reeked of mildew and something fouler.
+Strewn around were ancient desks along with old white boards and flat sports balls.
 The window provided the only light source.